Aliases for SUPT5H Gene

 Previous GeneCards Identifiers for SUPT5H Gene

 GeneCards Summary for SUPT5H Gene

 SUPT5H (SPT5 Homolog, DSIF Elongation Factor Subunit) is a Protein Coding gene.
-Diseases associated with SUPT5H include hiv-1.
-Among its related pathways are Infectious disease and Gene Expression.
-GO annotations related to this gene include poly(A) RNA binding and chromatin binding.
+Diseases associated with SUPT5H include Immunodeficiency With Hyper-Igm, Type 2 and Schuurs-Hoeijmakers Syndrome.
+Among its related pathways are HIV Transcription Elongation and Chromatin Regulation / Acetylation.
+Gene Ontology (GO) annotations related to this gene include chromatin binding.

 UniProtKB/Swiss-Prot Summary for SUPT5H Gene